Ballot Design and Electoral Outcomes: The Role of Candidate Order and Party Affiliation: Methodology

-In our analysis, we make the following standard assumptions for identification \citep[see, e.g.,][]{VanderWeele:StatMed2008}. \begin{assumption}[No interference among units] The precinct's potential vote shares of each given contest depend only on the treatment assigned to that contest and do not depend on the treatment assigned to other contests. \end{assumption} In the context of NC judicial elections without party labels, this assumption implies that the potential vote shares of a judicial candidate in one precinct do not depend on the party order of other judicial elections.
-This assumption is likely to hold because voters either (i) have little or no visibility into the mechanisms that lead to different party orders on a ballot, or (ii) are so well-informed about the election that they are able to vote for the candidates they actually support regardless of the party order of their contests.
+In the context of NC judicial elections without party labels, Assumption \ref{asm:no-interference} implies that the potential vote shares of a judicial candidate in one precinct do not depend on the party order of other judicial elections.
+This assumption is likely to hold because voters either (i) have little or no visibility into the mechanisms that lead to different party orders on a ballot, or (ii) already know which candidate they intend to support regardless of the party order of their contests.
 Such an assumption is common in many causal studies, and it has been successfully applied in related causal analyses of election ballot design \citep[cf.][]{HoImai:JASA2006,AugenblickNicholson:REStud2015}.

-The NC General Statute that regulates the content and arrangement of official ballots motivates us to make the following assumption about the treatment (flip) assignment. \begin{assumption}[Known random assignment] The treatment is randomly assigned by a known mechanism. \end{assumption} In our application, the mechanism that determines the party order of a judicial contest has varied over time (see Section \ref{se:arrangement-of-ballots}).
-However, the within-ballot order of candidates that such mechanisms induced is essentially randomized.
-To see why this is true, consider a given judicial contest and take any two last names at random.
-Then the arrangement rules of Section \ref{se:arrangement-of-ballots} give us a 50\% chance that either of those last names would be listed first on that contest's ballot.
-Because the party labels are absent and because each candidate is endorsed by or affiliated with one party, this results in a 50\% chance of a flip.
+Assumption~\ref{asm:random-assignment} is supported by the ballot arrangement rules of the NC General Statute, which induces quasi-random variation in party order across judicial contests and thereby provides exogenous treatment variation, as described in Section ~\ref{se:arrangement-of-ballots}.